siamak4mo/goChat/go_server/README.txt

 * to register new user:
 $ curl 127.0.0.1:8081/register -XPOST -d '{"username": "_-_nobody_-_"}'
 Token: Y2hhdCBuYW1l.xxx
-then you can give these tokens to your users
+then, you can give these tokens to your users so they can log in as trusted users.

 * to see the current chat_server configuration:
 $ curl 127.0.0.1:8081/config/lookup | jq